MTstateIntroStats/IntroStatActivitiesHybrid/10-UR-unit2review.Rmd

 ### Key Topics

-Review the key topics for Unit 2 to review prior to the first exams.
+Review the key topics for Unit 2 to review prior to the exams.
 All of these topics will be covered in Modules 6--9.

 ### Module Review